-Fig Vodka Martini is a delightful, unique mixture of vodka, triple sec, apple and lime juices, and Navarino Icons Fig Marmalade, but you can use any high quality fig jam or marmalade.
+Fig Vodka Martini is a delightful, unique mixture of vodka, triple sec, fig preserves, apple and lime juices, but you can use any high quality fig jam or marmalade.
 If you love figs, you will love this easy cocktail.
-If you don’t like figs, or think they don’t belong in cocktails, as did I, read on and give it a chance.
+If you don't like figs, or think they don't belong in cocktails, as did I, read on and give it a chance.

 This Fig Vodka Martini is certainly one we want to share with you.
-It is a delightful, unique mixture of vodka, triple sec, apple and lime juices, and fig marmalade.
-For this fig martini we use Navarino Icons Fig Marmalade, but you can use any high quality fig jam or marmalade such as Mr. and Mrs. Greek Kalamata Fig Jam, Favols Black Fig Fruit Spread or even a Fig Chutney or Fig & Almond Confit.
-Check the ingredients to see the fig fruit content verses the sugar, pectin, and other ingredients.
+It is a delightful, unique mixture of vodka, triple sec, apple and lime juices, and fig preserves.
+For this fig martini we use L'Epicurien Provence Black Fig Preserves, but you can use any high quality black fig jam, preserves, or marmalade, or even a fig chutney or fig & almond confit.
+Look at the ingredients before purchasing to check the fig fruit content verses the sugar, pectin, and other ingredients.
 You want a gourmet jam that is mostly figs and less if not zero of the others.

 Coming Clean about Figs

 Before I can give you all the specific details about this vodka and fig martini recipe, I need to come clean about something.
 I’ve never been a big fan of figs. Ever since I was a child, I’ve liked Fig Newtons but never purposely bought any.
 I’ve never had the inclination to taste a raw fig before either.
 Just was not a flavor that excited me.
 Carlos however is obsessed with black figs.